tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/saas_connectors/saas_rate_limiting.md

 | `enabled` | `bool` | *Optional.* Determines if the rate limiter is enabled.
 Default is `true`. |
 | `limits` | `list`([RateLimit](#rate-limit-configuration)) | *Optional.* A list of RateLimit objects which can define multiple rate limits for endpoint requests.

-Fides implements rate limiting as a fixed window algorithm.
+Fides implements rate limiting as a fixed-window algorithm.
 Epoch seconds are divided into discrete buckets based on the configured period.

 | Attribute | Type | Description |
 | --- | --- | --- |